drewknab/adventofcode/readme.md

-# Advent of Code 2022
+# Advent of Code 2023

-Code written in Elixir this year.
+Code written in Crystal this year.

 Answers may vary.